 Location: Arafura and Timor Seas, Indonesia

-Goal: Develop management plans for deepwater snapper and grouper fisheries by collaborating with fishermen to improve data transparency and traceability.
+Goal: Develop management plans for deepwater snapper-grouper fisheries by collaborating with fishermen to improve data transparency and traceability.

 Significance: This work will aid in identifying appropriate methods for collaborative data collection and ultimately lead to data-driven fishery management plans and enable the establishment of harvest control rules.